 Tip the batter into the prepared tin making sure it is well packed and level with the back of a spoon.
 Bang the tin on the worktop to settle the mixture.

 Then place into the middle of the heated oven and bake for 60 minutes.
-The cake is ready when it is golden and well risen and when pierced with a skewer will come out clean (if not return it to the oven and cook a little longer).
+The zucchini bread is ready when it is golden and well risen and when pierced with a skewer will come out clean (if not return it to the oven and cook a little longer).

-Leave the cakes in the tin for 15 minutes, then tip out onto a cooling rack.
+Leave the loaves in the tin for 15 minutes, then tip out onto a cooling rack.
 Serve when completely cold.
-(The cake also freezes well if you want to eat it later.)
+(The bread also freezes well if you want to eat it later.)

-- If freezing the cake, wrap well with foil and plastic wrap.
+- If freezing the bread, wrap well with foil and plastic wrap.
 Do not freeze for longer than a month.
-The cake should be defrosted slowly in the refrigerator before serving, serve at room temperature not directly from the fridge or the flavors will be dull.
+The bread should be defrosted slowly in the refrigerator before serving, serve at room temperature not directly from the fridge or the flavors will be dull.